influx6/shogun/readme.md

 that can be used in place where behaviors need to be exposed as functions.

-Shogun packages are normal Go packages and all directories within the root where shogun is runned will be parsed and processed for identification of possible shogun packages, where those identified will each package will be a binary in and of itself and the main package if any found will combine all other binaries into a single one if so desired.
+Shogun packages are normal Go packages and all directories within the root where shogun is executed will be parsed and processed for identification of possible shogun packages, where those identified will each package will be a binary in and of itself and the main package if any found will combine all other binaries into a single one if so desired.